Improving 360 Monocular Depth Estimation via Non-local Dense Prediction Transformer and Joint Supervised and Self-supervised Learning: Experiments

-{ \textbf{Quantitative results}} Table \ref{tab:depth_results} shows the quantitative depth prediction results.
+In this subsection, the pre-trained baselines provided by each author are used for evaluation.
+Our model is trained using 3D60 \cite{omnidepth} and Stanford \cite{stanford} datasets, which are also used as training data in previous works. { \textbf{Quantitative results}} Table \ref{tab:depth_results} shows the quantitative depth prediction results on 3D60 testset.
 Ours w/ FB represents the model using normal fusion blocks \cite{DPT}, while Ours w/ NLFB is the model using the proposed non-local fusion blocks.
 Except for the Abs.rel metric on Matterport3D, our method achieves significant improvements over previous works.
-We observe that Bifuse produces biased results on some specific test splits, which results in especially poor quantitative results.
+We observe that pre-trained Bifuse produces biased results on some specific test splits, which results in worse quantitative results than others.
 Meanwhile, Ours w/ NLFB provides better results than Ours w/ FB for all cases, which demonstrates the effectiveness of NLFB.
+Table \ref{tab:Stanford} shows the quantitative results on Stanford testset.
+For all metrics, Ours w/ NLFB provides the best results.

 { \textbf{Qualitative results}} Figure \ref{fig:depth_results} shows the qualitative depth estimation results.
 Omnidepth provides good results for small objects.
 Overall, however, unstable depth results are observed (\eg wall).
 HoHoNet produces stable depth results, but lacks detail.
 Small objects are not appropriately predicted, which is also reported as a weakness in their papers \cite{hohonet}.
-As stated above, Bifuse provides fine results only for some test sets (first and second column), and gives poor results on others (third column).
-In contrast, the results of Ours (/w NLFB) are similar or even better than the ground truth for some cases.
-Holes (dark black pixels in the G.T) and inaccurate depths (block artefact at object boundary) are observed among the ground truth depths, whereas Ours provides stable and accurate depth results.
+Meanwhile, it is observed that Bifuse provides fine qualitative results compared to other previous works.
+However, the results of Ours (/w NLFB) are much more accurate than Bifuse, which are even better than the ground truth for some cases.
+Holes and inaccurate depths are observed among the ground truth depths, whereas Ours provides stable and accurate depth results. \\